DmytroIvakhnenkov/LegendaryNinja/README.md

 ## Project Repository

+Go to to DQN_custom_features (FINAL) to view the code explained below.

 ## Overview

 We wanted to make an AI that could play a platformer, a classic arcade game in which the core objective is to move the player between rising platforms and try to  survive as long as possible.